-Internal Audit's activity is one of several mechanisms in place within the university to identify risk management, control and governance issues.
-The annual audit planning risk assessment often identifies areas where university management is actively working to address conditions that present risk to the university.
-Typically, audits are not conducted in areas where management is actively working to alter its processes to remediate risk.
-Thus, while Internal Audit may identify issues that are significant to the university through its audit work, these will not include risks that management has already identified and is working to resolve, and findings of significant risks may or may not be the most significant risks facing the university.
+Internal Audit's activity is one of several mechanisms in place within the university to identify risk, control and governance issues.
+Internal Audit's risk assessment and audit planning activities often identify areas where university management is actively working to address conditions that present risk to the university.
+Typically, audits are not conducted in areas where management is actively working to remediate risk.
+Thus, while Internal Audit may identify issues that are significant to the university through its audit work, these will not typically include risks that management has already identified and is working to resolve, and findings of significant risks may, or may not, be the most significant risks facing the university.